rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

 Just a few things to keep in mind:

-- Please try to avoid overly long lines and use semantic line breaks (so break the line after a sentence).
+- Please try to avoid overly long lines and use semantic line breaks (where you break the line after each sentence).
-  There is no strict limit on line lengths, let the sentence or part of the sentence flow to its proper end on the same line.
+  There is no strict limit on line lengths; let the sentence or part of the sentence flow to its proper end on the same line.
-  There is currently nothing stopping anyone from creating overly long lines, just do your best to avoid them.

 - When contributing text to the guide, please contextualize the information with some time period and/or a reason so that the reader knows how much to trust or mistrust the information.